DerBejijing/mcserver-reversing-toolkit/USAGE.md

 <br>

 **install_server.sh**
 Run this file to automatically install (3rd party) minecraft servers.
-Right now there is only an installer for the vanilla-jar, but due to the modular system, it is very easy to add more, which I will surely do.
+Right now there is only an installer for the vanilla-jar and spigot, but due to the modular system, it is very easy to add more, which I will surely do.

 Option | Function
 -------|---------